waweiwoowu/hanabi-competition/Hanabi_Live_Competition.md

 * Hosted by [IAMJEFF](https://github.com/iamwhoiamhahaha) and [Dr_Kakashi](https://github.com/Dr-Kakashi)

 ### Mission
 Our goal is to have weekly competitions to have teams compete against one another playing Hanabi with identical decks.
 These are special challenges that will bring a competitive atmosphere where anyone can join to show off their skills.
+Don't be discouraged as we welcome players of all levels to participate.

 ### Standard Scoring
 * Game points = `Total Max Score + Bonus Points`